Why Training on Unstable Surfaces Isn’t Optimal for Hockey Players

-But like I eluded to earlier, when are you off balance on the ice?
+But like I eluded to earlier, when are you ever actually off balance on the ice?

 Maybe when you’re 5 years old and first learning to skate?

-You guys don’t need this type of balance work in my opinion and here’s why:
+You don’t need this type of balance work in my opinion, and here’s why:

 The only time you are off balance on the ice is if somebody has knocked you off the puck.
 But you know what prevents this?

-Moving on from here, I think it’s safe to say that unstable surface training severely violates the principal of specificity.
-Which is a huge deal in my eyes as a strength and conditioning professional because that is the most important principal of them all especially in sports science.
+Moving on from here, I think it’s safe to say that unstable surface training severely violates the principle of specificity.
+Which is a huge deal in my eyes as a strength and conditioning professional because that is the most important principle of them all especially in sports science.

 Why Unstable Surface Training Violates the Principal of Overload